Xunnamius/git-add-then-commit/README.md

 root of the repository, the filename is used as `commit-scope` instead with its file extension removed (see `package.json` in the examples below).

-On the other hand, if the selected path has a first directory matching `commit-type` (see `test` in the examples below):
+On the other hand, if the selected path has:

+- A first directory matching `commit-type` (see `test` in the examples below):

   - If there is a _second directory_ in the selected path, the second directory is used to derive the `commit-scope` instead.

     > For example, `to` in `path/to/some/file` is the second directory.

   - If there is no second directory, the filename (sans extension) is used to derive the `commit-scope` _only if the file is not named "index"_.

   - If there is no second directory and the file _is_ named "index" (sans extension), `commit-scope` is [omitted][3].

+- A first directory named "packages" (see [Monorepo Pseudo-Pathspecs][4] below):

+  - If there is a _second directory_ in the selected path that is a common ancestor, the first _and_ second directories are used to derive the `commit-scope` instead.

+    > For example, `packages/pkg-1` when committing `packages/pkg-1/some/file`
+    > and `packages/pkg-1/some/other/file`

+  - If "packages" (as the first directory) is the deepest common ancestor in the selected path—i.e. it's a commit spanning multiple monorepo packages—only the first directory is used to derive the `commit-scope`, which is the normal behavior.

+    > For example, `packages` when committing `packages/pkg-1/some/file` and
+    > `packages/pkg-TWO/some/file`

+- A first directory with a name beginning with "external":

+  - `commit-scope` becomes "externals".

 At the end of the process, if it has not already been omitted, `commit-scope` is lowercased and [split][15] on `"."` with the first element used as the final